Skip to main content

 By: Ananya Chandhok

-Photography Provided By: Amy Boushcart
+Photography Provided By: Amy Bouschart

-In September 2024, Amy Bouschart, former coach, public speaker, and neurotech sales representative, flew from Arizona at a moment’s notice.
+In September 2024, Amy Bouschart—former coach, public speaker, and neurotech sales representative—flew from Arizona at a moment’s notice.

 Frank and Amy Bouschart on their wedding day in downtown Chicago

-Amy Bouschart, 62, FTD advocate, and her husband Frank Bouschart, 62, were presented with an official proclamation recognizing FTD Awareness Week in the City of Chicago; the couple is pictured at their wedding in 2011.
+Amy Bouschart, 62, FTD advocate, and her husband Frank Callea, 62, were presented with an official proclamation recognizing FTD Awareness Week in the City of Chicago; the couple is pictured at their wedding in 2011.

 A Lifetime of Community Service